SiriNandinii/ML-Projects/README.md

 ## Why this repo exists

 - To practice and showcase a variety of classical and practical ML tasks.
-- To maintain a structured, educational portfolio — useful for learning, sharing, and showcasing to others (e.g. in a résumé or interview).
+- To maintain a structured, educational portfolio — useful for learning, sharing, and showcasing to others.
 - To experiment with different ML techniques and compare results across tasks.

 ## 🚀 Getting Started